Frequently Asked Questions

 Q: Do you do private and public sector code consulting?

 A: Yes, we do contract work as plans examiner and CASp for local government jurisdictions.
-One of the services we offer is to be an on-call consultant to other design professionals such architects, engineers, contractors and government jurisdictions.
+One of the services we offer is to be an on-call consultant to other design professionals such as architects, engineers, contractors and government jurisdictions.
 Typically, we will do this on a contract or on a retainer basis.